NZenitram/spamgrid/SpamGrid.md

 ### Iteration One

 Wireframe website design with a user dashboard and CRUD out basic user login with Google OAuth.
+Build out the ruby mailer and integrate with the SendGrid API to send email from my localhost.

 ### Iteration Two